Ramonalyst/Music_Recommendation_System/README.md

 ## 💡 Insights

 - Obama’s playlists favor jazz, soul, and socially conscious lyrics.
+It was interesting to see how consistent Obama’s music taste remained, with distinct differences in genre, musical features and popularity compared to mainstream tracks
+- the differences in artist and track popularity between the 2 datasets, suggest the former President enjoys discovering hidden gems, his playlists include no fewer than 13 "unpopular tracks" with a score of 0, some even by renowned artists
 - Key features influencing playlist inclusion: **danceability, valence, and energy**.
 - Logistic Regression successfully predicted songs with high playlist fit.